Claire Phillips: War years

 During the invasion of the Philippines by Japanese forces in 1941 and early 1942, her husband was captured.
 He later died in a prison camp, though she did not learn this until later.
 After the surrender of the American forces in the Philippines on April 9, 1942, she was persuaded by an American soldier turned insurgent named Cpl.
 John Boone (also from the 31st Infantry) to help the resistance.

 Working with a young Filipino dancer named Fely Corcuera, Phillips arranged forged papers and created a new identity for herself as a Philippine-born Italian dancer named Dorothy Clara Fuentes.
 Together the two women established a cabaret titled "Club Tsubaki", a gentleman's club that would quickly become popular with Japanese officers in Manila.
 Using the cabaret as a cover, Phillips was a member of the so-called "Miss U spy ring" that obtained information from the Japanese officers who patronized the club.
 The spy ring was intended to support the Philippine resistance.
 Some of the information she collected was transmitted to American forces in the Pacific and used to predict and counter Japanese military activities.

 In addition to espionage, she worked extensively with Naomi Flores, Margaret Utinsky and anti-Japanese guerrilla movements to smuggle desperately needed food, medicines, supplies and information to the prisoners of the Cabanatuan prisoner of war camp.
 To the prisoners of the camp, she became known as "High Pockets".
 The name was said to be a description of her method of smuggling messages by hiding them in her brassiere.

-On May 23, 1944, Phillips was apprehended by the Kenpeitai (the Japanese military police) after one of the messengers she used to contact the POWs at Cabanatuan was captured, interrogated and killed.
+On May 23, 1944, Phillips was apprehended by the Kempeitai (the Japanese military police) after one of the messengers she used to contact the POWs at Cabanatuan was captured, interrogated and killed.
 She was taken to Bilibid Prison, the infamous Japanese prison in Manila (two miles from the American prison camp), where she was tortured for information.
 She was held in solitary confinement for six months and was to be executed for espionage.
 This sentence was commuted to twelve years' confinement at hard labor.
 In January 1945, when she was liberated from the prison by American forces, she was near death from starvation.